fiddlecube/compliant-llm/README.md

-# 🛡️ Compliant LLM
+# 🛡️ Compliant LLM - Automated GRC for AI Agents

-Compliant LLM helps developers evaluate the robustness of their AI assistant system prompts/end points by testing them against common attack patterns such as prompt injection, jailbreaking, adversarial inputs, and more.
-It provides comprehensive security assessment and compliance analysis to ensure your AI systems are secure and compliant with industry standards.
+Automate security, risk, and compliance for AI Agents.

+- Test against adversarial attacks
+- Generate a comprehensive security analysis
+- Automate compliance reports
+- Implement NIST, OWASP, ISO, and custom policy frameworks

 For detailed docs refer to [docs](https://github.com/fiddlecube/compliant-llm/tree/main/docs)

 ## 🎯 Features

+Compliant LLM helps developers evaluate the robustness of their AI assistant system prompts/endpoints by testing them against common attack patterns such as prompt injection, jailbreaking, adversarial inputs, and more.
+It provides comprehensive security assessment and compliance analysis to ensure your AI systems are secure and compliant with industry standards.

 - 🎯 Test agents against top 10 OWASP threats
   - 8+ attack strategies, and 100+ attack types across each strategy